An estimated 135,000 people are diagnosed with colorectal cancer each year.

 - You have a personal history of inflammatory bowel diseases, such as ulcerative colitis and Crohn’s disease

-- You have Lynch syndrome or another genetic disorder that increases the risk of colorectal cancer
+- You’ve got Lynch syndrome or another genetic disorder that increases the risk of colorectal cancer

 - Smoking and being overweight